VedantGohel/Student-Eye/README.md

 ### The Solution

-ClassEye takes a classroom video, detects every face in it, and — frame by frame — measures where each student is looking, whether their eyes are open, and what their facial expression suggests about their state of mind.
+StudentEye takes a classroom video, detects every face in it, and — frame by frame — measures where each student is looking, whether their eyes are open, and what their facial expression suggests about their state of mind.
 These signals are fused into a single **attention score** per student, tracked across the length of the session, and rendered as a live dashboard, a downloadable PDF report, and an annotated video.

 ### Who It Is For